 The Society does not receive any financial aid from Government.
 We are a registered NGO and we are funded primarily by our fund raising efforts, services to several Regional Corporations and/or by corporate and private donations and bequests.

-We operate several animal Shelters in Trinidad and Tobago, our largest being at Mucurapo Lands, Port of Spain.
-There is also a fairly large Shelter in Bacelot, Tobago and, until recently, we operated a small shelter in Marabella which is now temporarily closed for renovations.
+We operate several animal Shelters in Trinidad and Tobago; our largest being at Mucurapo Lands, Port of Spain.
+There is also a fairly large Shelter in Bacelot, Tobago and, until recently, we operated a small shelter in Marabella which is now closed until renovations can be afforded.
 These Shelters, to a greater or lesser extent, provide a temporary home for unwanted cats and dogs.

 Before any dog can be adopted from the Shelter, it is tested to determine what kind of temperament it has and a rigorous home check of the prospective adopter is carried out.
 It is also spayed or neutered before leaving for its new home and would have received its inoculations as well.